Homan Kang, Ph.D.

 drug delivery systems; image guided surgery; nanobiotechnology; nanomedicine; tissue-specific targeted fluorophores; tumor targeted nir flurophores

-My research interests center around an understanding in vivo transport and nano-bio interactions of theranostic nanoparticles (NPs) in the body for diagnosis, staging, and treatment of human diseases.
-I have a broad and unique background in the field of nanomedicine and drug delivery, and recently developed original ideas for biomedical applications.
-As a postdoctoral fellow at Harvard Medical School, working with our collaborator Dr. Jean-Luc Coll (Program Director of Cancer Targets and Experimental Therapeutics) at the University of Grenoble-Alpes in France, we have created renal clearable organic nanocarriers for targeting and drug delivery to gastrointestinal stromal tumors (GIST).
-We have precisely defined the hydrodynamic diameter, surface charges, mass-to-charge ratio, and elimination kinetics that permit nanoparticles for renal clearance.
-These results have been published in a top-ranked materials chemistry journal (Advanced Materials, 2016 and 2020), which will likely have a major impact on the design of biocompatible delivery vehicles for anticancer drugs.
-After I took a faculty position at MGH, in collaboration with Dr. Kim at Northeastern University, we have been studying the relationship among the size, charge, lipophilicity, and pharmacokinetics of nanoparticles for iron chelation therapy.
-Based on the results, we have developed ultrasmall iron nanochelators that could capture iron from the body, without distributing to off-target tissue, and leave the body through urinary excretion (Nature Communications, 2019).
-These nanochelators distribute rapidly into deep target tissues, bind strongly to free iron in the blood and tissues, and quickly clear to the urinary bladder without redistribution.
+Dr. Homan Kang is a faculty member in the Bioimaging & Nanomedicine Program at the Gordon Center for Medical Imaging of MGH and Harvard Medical School.
+He completed his education with a double major in Polymer Science and Engineering/Nanoscience and Technology at Dankook University, South Korea, and obtained his Ph.D. in Nano-Science and Technology from Seoul National University in 2014.
+His research interests at Harvard Medical School center around understanding in vivo transport and nano-bio interactions of theranostic nanoparticles (NPs) for diagnosing, staging, and treating diseases.
+He has a diverse background in nanomedicine and drug delivery, contributing original ideas for biomedical applications.
+As a postdoctoral fellow at Harvard Medical School, working with our collaborator Dr. Jean-Luc Coll (Program Director of Cancer Targets and Experimental Therapeutics) at the University of Grenoble-Alpes in France, Dr. Kang developed renal clearable organic nanocarriers for targeting and delivering drugs to gastrointestinal stromal tumors (GIST).
+His work defined essential characteristics such as hydrodynamic diameter, surface charges, mass-to-charge ratio, and elimination kinetics, which are crucial for nanoparticles to be eliminated through renal clearance.
+These findings, published in top-ranked materials chemistry journals (Advanced Materials, 2016 and 2020; Nano Today, 2018), significantly influenced the design of biocompatible delivery vehicles for anticancer drugs.
+After he took a faculty position at MGH, in collaboration with Dr. Jonghan Kim at the University of Massachusetts Lowell, he investigated the relationship between the size, charge, lipophilicity, and pharmacokinetics of nanoparticles for iron chelation therapy.
+This research led to the development of ultrasmall iron nanochelators capable of efficiently capturing iron from the body without dispersing into off-target tissues, thus facilitating urinary excretion (Nature Communications, 2019).
+These nanochelators exhibit rapid distribution into deep target tissues, strong binding to free iron in blood and tissues, and quick excretion through the urinary bladder without redistribution.